Northland

 • Peter – also does water taxi but would like 24 hrs notice, 0274 172 440.
 He runs from the same pontoon as Blair to Reotahi Beach.
 (Confirmed correct Oct 2022)

-• Whangārei Coastal Commuter – can take you to Tutukaka and Ngunguru, both settlements well north of Whangārei that are on the TA, but this is only really useful if you want to skip the section from Whangārei Heads or need to bail out when you are up there.
+• Whangārei Coastal Commuter – can take you to Tutukaka and Ngunguru, both settlements well north of Whangārei that are on the TA, but this is really only useful if you want to skip the section from Whangārei Heads or need to bail out when you are up there.
 0800 435 355, 021 901 408.
 (Confirmed correct Oct 2022)

 • Buslink – A bus service goes to the airport, which is on your way to Whangārei Heads.
 But there doesn’t appear to be a service to the Heads itself.
 There is also a service to and from Waipū and Mangawhai Heads on Thursdays.